niladri-gudu/PayNProve/README.md

 👉 http://localhost:3000
 🧪 How to Use

+    Connect MetaMask

-    Connect MetaMask (use Hardhat Localhost network)
+    Switch MetaMask to Hardhat Localhost

     Click Pay 0.01 ETH

-    See “Payment verified on-chain”
+    See Payment verified on-chain

     View list of wallets that have paid

-🧠 Notes

-    Each wallet can pay only once

-    Payment proof is stored on-chain

-    Refreshing the page keeps proof intact

-    Use different MetaMask accounts to test multiple users
+Use different MetaMask accounts to test multiple users.
 🧾 Smart Contract Functions

     pay() → Accept ETH & record payment